The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-1-javascript-fundamentals/1-errors.md

 - An error is any code that prevents a program from running successfully.
 - In the world of programming, we say that **“an error is thrown”**.
-- An error that is not handled is considered **”uncaught”** until we fix it.
+- An error that is not handled is considered **”uncaught”** until we fix it (or catch it).
 Uncaught errors will cause the program to crash.

 ```jsx
 const str = 'hello world'